gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 ### Agile Jong

 Junilu Lacar is a nice guy that writes about Agile stuff and Java.
-Great reads coming from this guy&#8217;s blog!
+Great reads coming from this guy's blog!

 Website: <a href="http://agilejong.blogspot.no/" target="_blank">http://agilejong.blogspot.no/</a>